Chernowi/RegiSide/api_docs.md

 *   **Endpoint:** `/yield_turn`
 *   **Method:** `POST`
 *   **Description:** Allows the current player to yield their turn.
-The enemy will attack.
+The enemy will attack, and the game state will transition to `AWAITING_DEFENSE`.
 *   **Request Body:**
     ```json
     {